 Question 3: What Supplier Qualification Criteria should be used when adding new suppliers to the ASL?

 As required by the FDA, the level of supplier assessment should be proportionate to the level of risk associated with the medical device.
-The FDA is not prescriptive about the use of specific qualifications or assessments for different types of suppliers, so it’s up to your company to determine rigorousness of evaluation.
+The FDA is not prescriptive about the use of specific qualifications or assessments for different types of suppliers, so it’s up to your company to determine the rigorousness of evaluation.

-Best practice is to create a form or template that guides your company’s supplier additional/evaluation process.
-Leveraging input from Research & Design, Quality Assurance, and in some cases, Regulatory Affairs, it’s critical to first determine the level of risk and the requirements of a supplier, and then base your qualification plan from that information.
+The best practice is to create a form or template that guides your company’s supplier additional/evaluation process.
+Leveraging input from Research & Design, Quality Assurance, and in some cases, Regulatory Affairs, it’s critical to first determine the level of risk and the requirements of a supplier, and then base your qualification plan on that information.
 If you have a higher-risk supplier supplying a critical component to your device, or providing a critical service to the production process, then your qualification criteria should be more involved.

 Companies with ISO 13485 certification communicate a commitment to quality to both customers and regulators.
-In order to achieve this certification, however, organizations must establish robust supplier evaluation, selection and monitoring processes.
+In order to achieve this certification, however, organizations must establish robust supplier evaluation, selection, and monitoring processes.

 Glossary of Terms: